 The menu bar definition simply names all the menus that will be on the bar, in the order that they will appear.
-By default, of course, the environment may add menus of its own to an interface - for example the Works menu in the LispWorks IDE.
+By default, of course, the environment may add menus of its own to an interface - for example the Works menu in the LispWorks IDE in multiple menu bar mode.